The following dumbbell-only workout is ideal for women who want to shape and sculpt their bodies and/or burn a LOT of fat.

 Seated overhead press.
 Have a seat with back supported upright.
 Press dumbbells overhead.

-Standing dumbbell curl.
+Standing or seated dumbbell curl.
 Stand with feet shoulder width apart, arms at sides, palms facing forward, dumbbell in each hand.
+Or have a seat on a weightlifting bench with back support.

 Keeping upper arms vertical, move only elbow joint and lift weights to that forearms are past parallel, keeping elbows on side of body but not touching body.
 Lower with control.